How to Communicate With Your Co-Parent Without It Turning Into a Fight

 Co-parent communication is one of the most searched topics for separated parents — and for good reason.
 Even parents who ended their relationship amicably find that ongoing communication about children creates friction.
 The good news is that conflict-free communication is a learnable skill, not a personality trait.

-Why Co-Parent Communication Breaks Down
+See the message templates →Why Co-Parent Communication Breaks Down

 Most co-parent communication problems share the same root causes: unresolved emotional hurt from the relationship, different parenting values, and the absence of clear boundaries.
 When both parents are still grieving the end of their relationship, even a simple scheduling message can carry emotional weight it was never meant to have.